dashpilot/s3-universal-backend/README.md

 ## Login Page

-A pre-styled login page is available at `/login.html`.
+A pre-styled login page is available at `/login.html` (accessible via `/login` rewrite).
+The HTML files are located in the `public/` directory and are automatically served by Vercel as static files.

 You can:

-1. Serve it as a static file (place in `public/` folder if using Next.js)
-2. Create a route that serves it
+1. Access it directly at `/login.html`
+2. Access it via the rewrite route `/login`
 3. Use it as a template for your framework's routing

 ## Example File